xdebug/vscode-php-debug/README.md

 More general information on debugging with VS Code can be found on https://code.visualstudio.com/docs/editor/debugging.

+> _Note:_ You can even debug a script without `launch.json`.
+If no folder is open, and the VS Code status bar is purple, pressing `F5` will start the open script with Xdebug3 specific parameters.
+If the php executable is not in path, you can provide it with the setting `php.executablePath` or a fallback `php.validate.executablePath`.
+For debugging to work, Xdebug must still be correctly installed.

 #### Supported launch.json settings:

 - `request`: Always `"launch"`